Transforming Pingyao's historic courtyard homes

 - Visitors can stay in lodgings converted from these homes.

-(CNN)A visit to Pingyao feels like walking through a time capsule.
+(CNN)A visit to Pingyao, in Shanxi province, feels like walking through a time capsule.

 The 2,700-year-old city was once the renowned banking capital of China, as important in the latter part of the Qing dynasty (1644 to 1912) as Wall Street is in the United States today.